Convert Excel to PDF Java – One Page Per Sheet Hidden Sheets

 Implementation Guide

-Below is the complete, runnable Java code that converts an Excel file—including hidden sheets—into a PDF where each sheet appears on its own page.
+Below is the complete, runnable Java code that converts an Excel file—including hidden worksheets—into a PDF where each sheet appears on its own page.

 Step 1: Define the Source Document Path

-Point the converter to the Excel workbook that contains hidden worksheets.
+Specify the absolute or relative path of the Excel workbook that contains hidden worksheets.

 String sourceDocumentPath = "YOUR_DOCUMENT_DIRECTORY/SAMPLE_XLSX_WITH_HIDDEN_SHEET";